amazon-ion/ion-docs/_books/ion-1-1/src/binary/values/timestamp.md

 The following letters to are used to denote bits in each subfield in diagrams that follow.
 Subfields occur in the same order in all encoding variants, and consume the same number of bits, with the exception of the fractional bits, which consume only enough bits to represent the fractional precision supported by the opcode being used.

+Unused bits are ignored by by reader implementations.

 The `Month` and `Day` subfields are one-based; `0` is not a valid month or day.